GNAT-Academic-Program/stm32_hal/README.md

 # STM32 - HAL, Devices, Drivers (Alire)

-This repository contains STM32 HALs, devices and drivers for Alire, streamlining hardware interaction for Ada and C applications on the board.
+This repository contains STM32 HALs, Devices and Drivers for Alire, streamlining hardware interaction for Ada and C applications on STM32 SoC.

 ## Demos
 This package is part of a library chain.
 Usually, you create applications building upon this crate: